Skip to main content

 Testing with one admin helps catch configuration issues before enabling access for additional users.

-Account Matching
+Account matching

 When a user signs in with SSO, QA Wolf matches the user to an existing account using their email address.
 The email provided by your identity provider must exactly match the email associated with the user’s QA Wolf account.
 If the email addresses do not match, the user may not be able to access the workspace.
 Before enabling SSO broadly, confirm that user email addresses match between your identity provider and QA Wolf.